Phil Plait: Scientific skeptical advocacy

 From 2008 to 2009, Plait served as the president of the James Randi Educational Foundation, which promotes scientific skepticism, a position he eventually stepped down from in order to focus on the "Bad Universe" television project.
 He has also been a regular speaker at widely attended science and skepticism events and conferences, such as The Amazing Meeting (TAM), Northeast Conference on Science and Skepticism (NECSS), and DragonCon.
 Plait writes and speaks on topics related to scientific skepticism, such as advocating in favor of widespread immunization.

 Personal life

-Plait currently resides in Boulder, Colorado with his wife, Marcella Setter, and daughter.
+Plait used to live in Boulder, Colorado with his wife, Marcella Setter, and daughter.
 In a 2009 interview, Plait stated that his daughter is interested in astronomy and science, as well as anime and manga.
-Setter and Plait run Science Getaways, a vacation company that provides science-based adventures.
+Between 2011 and 2018, Setter and Plait ran Science Getaways, a vacation company that provides science-based adventures.
+As of January 2024, he lives in rural Virginia outside of Charlottesville.

 Internet presence

 Badastronomy.com

 Plait began publishing explanatory Internet postings on science in 1993.
 Five years later, Plait established Badastronomy.com with the goal of clearing up what he perceived to be widespread public misconceptions about astronomy and space science in movies, the news, print, and on the Internet, also providing critical analysis of several pseudoscientific theories related to space and astronomy, such as the "Planet X" cataclysm, Richard Hoagland's theories, and the Moon landing "hoax".
 It received a considerable amount of traffic after Plait criticized a Fox Network special accusing NASA of faking the Apollo missions.
 Astronomer Michelle Thaller has described Badastronomy.com, as well as Plait's book and essays called Bad Astronomy, as "a monumental service to the space-science community".